SilverX48/Faeriebot/installation-instructions.md

 Download and install Python from [here](https://www.python.org/downloads/)

-Validate the installation by running `python --version`
+Validate the installation by running `python --version`.
+Please ensure you are using Python 3.7 and above

 Downloading the installer should automatically install Python and PIP